 unheeded advisor #1: my mum

-Aw, parents…they want the best for you, but they often hail from a different generation with a different mindset.
+Aw, parents… they want the best for you, but they often hail from a different generation with a different mindset.
 It’s hard to explain to them about a field they don’t understand.

-My mum was more assured after I told her that becoming a UX Designer is not only more engaging of a job for me, but also with give me more hard skills than staying as a business analyst.
+My mum was more assured after I told her that becoming a UX Designer is not only more engaging of a job for me, but also would give me more hard skills than staying as a business analyst.

 unheeded advisor #2: ux manager from a previous job